Snowshoeing, Backpacking & Camping Course

 Winter Camping School

-Winter Camping School 2026 will teach participants how to prepare mentally and physically to successfully spend the night camping in the snow during winter conditions.
+Winter Camping School 2026 will teach participants how to prepare mentally and physically to successfully spend the night camping during winter conditions.

 Topics covered